- To build muscle without weights, you should do rotating exercises like squats, pull-ups, dips, lunges, and planks thrice a week.

 The Secret to Building Muscle Without Weights

 It’s no secret that you can have the build you want with the right amount of exercise, diet, and lifestyle changes.
-But what holds many back is the idea that you need a gym membership or weight exercises to get started.
+As a health and performance coach, I've seen firsthand that building muscle isn't exclusive to weightlifting.

 6 Best Body Weight Exercises to Build Muscle

 Start with working on those buns!
-Squats are an excellent way to improve core strength and work those glutes.
-(1)
+Squats are an excellent way to work your core, glutes, quads, hamstrings, obliques and hip muscles, as shown by WebMD .

 Begin your squat by situating your feet just wider than the width of your hips with your toes facing forward.